 I’m hesitant to begin medication for my mood.
 Will medication change my personality?

 No, medication will not change your personality.
 Psychiatric medications, when prescribed judiciously and with care, have the power to transform the lives of those suffering from mental disorders, such as depression, anxiety, bipolar disorder, and schizophrenia.
-At The Happiness Psychiatrist, we believe in using the lowest effective dose of psychiatric medication, tailored specifically to each patient’s individual needs.
-In addition, Dr. Ambardar relies heavily on other treatment modalities to treat mood symptoms, including talk therapy, meditation, and walking psychotherapy.
+At The Happiness Psychiatrist®, we believe in using the lowest effective dose of psychiatric medication, tailored specifically to each patient’s individual needs.
+In addition, Dr. Ambardar relies heavily on other treatment modalities to treat mood symptoms, including talk therapy, meditation, walking psychotherapy, and Kundalini Yoga.

 I’ve never heard of walking psychotherapy.
 How does it work?